Mahreenkiran/MahreenKiran_Data_Analytics_Portfolio/AdventureWorks_Sales_Analysis/Findings/recommendations.md

 Medium-value orders represented approximately **11.4% of all orders** but generated **48.04% of total revenue**.

-High-value orders represented approximately **1.3% of orders** but generated **28.88% of total revenue**.
+High-value orders represented only approximately **1.3% of all orders** but generated **28.88% of total revenue**.

 Together, medium and high-value orders generated more than three-quarters of company revenue.

 ### Recommendation

-Monitor medium and high-value orders separately from ordinary consumer transactions.
+Medium and high-value orders should be monitored separately from lower-value transactions.

-Management reporting should include:
+Relevant monitoring could include:

 - number of medium and high-value orders
 - revenue generated by each order segment
-- customers responsible for large orders
+- customers responsible for large transactions
+- territory contribution
-- territory and salesperson ownership
+- salesperson ownership
-- cancellation or fulfilment risk
-- expected large-order pipeline
 - changes in average order value
+- cancellation or fulfilment risk where available

 ### Expected business benefit

-This would improve visibility over the relatively small number of transactions that generate most company revenue.
+Greater visibility over these relatively small but financially important order groups would help protect transactions responsible for the majority of company revenue.

 ---